-OIL & LUBRICATION INSTRUCTIONS
+OIL & LUBRICATION INSTRUCTIONS (2 and 3-Rail)

 In order for the engine to perform correctly and quietly, it is important that the chassis be lubricated before operation.
-Lubrication should include all truck block bushings and pickup rollers to prevent them from squeaking.
-Use light household oil and follow the lubrication points marked "L" in Fig. 7 below.
+Lubrication should include all gears, axles and pickup rollers to prevent them from squeaking.
+Use light household oil and wheel bearing grease and follow the lubrication points marked "L and G" in Fig. 7 below.

-The locomotive's internal gearing in both power trucks has been greased at the factory and shouldn't need additional grease until after 50 hours of operation or one year whichever comes first.
-Grease cannot be added to the internal gearing until the body is removed from the chassis which is held in place by four Phillips screws.
-The screws are located on each end of the chassis as seen in Fig. 9 on the following page.
-After removing the screws, lift the body away from the chassis and lay the body next to the chassis.
+The locomotive's internal gearing has been greased at the factory and shouldn't need additional grease until after 50 hours of operation or one year whichever comes first.
+Grease can be added by inserting grease into the gear box inside the locomotive chassis.
+In order to access the gear box, the cab must be removed from the chassis by unscrewing the six chassis screws as seen in Figure 9 on page 25.
+Once the cab is removed, the trucks can be removed by unscrewing the truck block/motor mount screw located on the underside of the drive trucks (See Figure 7).
+Grease can then be applied into the gear box using a grease tube dispenser.